osm-merge/osm-merge/docs/trails.md

 * Restricted: Usage is restricted
 * Discouraged: Usage is discouraged

-These are converted to the apppropriate value, but most are not in the output file as they don't really have an OSM equivalent.
+These are converted to the appropriate value, but most are not in the output file as they don't really have an OSM equivalent.
 For a value, these use a date string, which becomes **opening_hours** in OSM.
 The prefix which is *HIKER*_, *ATV_*, etc... becomes the access tag,